 Your dog can be identified if it has a name tag and registration tag attached to its collar and is microchipped.
 This will ensure your dog can be safely reunited if found lost or wandering.
 Remember to keep your dog's details up to date.

 Fines are in place for those who disregard the regulations.
-Find out more on our Laws, breaches & fines page.
+Find out more on our Laws, breaches and fines page.

 Visit our page to learn more on how to care for your dog and be a responsible pet owner.

-If you wish to keep more than the allowed number of dogs(PDF, 1MB), you will need to apply for a permit.
+You will need to apply for a permit if you wish to keep more than the allowed number of dogs(PDF, 166KB)

-Permits are lifetime permits while your dogs on your property.
+Permits are lifetime permits while your animals are on your property.
 If circumstances change, such as moving house, please inform the City of Gold Coast.

 Permit fees must be paid at the time of permit lodgement – these fees are non-refundable.